paycoreio/docs/docs/connectors/pumb/index.md

 * Merchant ID
 * Account ID
-* Email (to the bank digital system)
-* Password
 * API URL
 * Portal ID

+Optional fields (to carry the refunds through {{custom.company_name}} system):

+* User login to the bank digital system
+* User password

 Choose Currencies and Features.
-You can set these parameters according to available currencies and features for your PUMB account, but it is necessary to check details of the connection with your {{custom.company_name}} account manager.
+You can set these parameters according to available currencies and features for your PUMB account, but it's necessary to check details of the connection with your {{custom.company_name}} account manager.

 !!! caution "3DS 2.0 settings"
     The `required_3ds_v2` feature is mandatory if such client authentication protocol is defined by your bank merchant account settings.